 Chris Wills is a qualified dog trainer and behaviourist with 10 years experience working with dogs, is a full member of the Intitute of Modern Dog Trainers (IMDT) and holds a Masters degree in Animal Behaviour.
+Helen is also a student member of the IMDT.
 References available on request and below.

 Puppy Power - a 3 hour one-to-one for all the family, when the puppy has just arrived.
 Text or Click here on Book Online to book and for more details.
 Pre-Sessions to help with advice and set-up before the puppy arrives are also available at a reduced price.

 Dog and Puppy Training Problems - Some problems are more quickly and better fixed with 1-2-1 training, instead of or alongside classes, especially ones such as recall, jumping, lead pulling, and counter surfing.
 Click on Book Online now

 "We collected our Hungarian Vizsla puppy in July, and had been warned that they are high energy, demanding and clever dogs.
 We realized quickly that we needed some expert help and Chris has been working with us almost since the first week.
 He has been brilliant with Lily, and with us, and his help has been essential in getting her on the right track in those critical early weeks.
 Chris deals with Lily's energy calmly and clearly, she adores him, and he is great at explaining clearly what he is doing, why, and how to continue the training in between lessons.
 I strongly recommend Animal Kind, they have been a fantastic support to us," said Liz Mansfield, from Dorridge.

 “Chris is a very patient and practical trainer and was happy to include my 6 year old son in the training sessions, which was great,” said Jane Flaherty from Knowle, who wanted help training her new King Charles Cavalier pup Phoebe.
 “As a first time dog owner, I found his tips and encouragement extremely helpful.”